Authoritative Evidence for Business, Government and Education Sectors in Australia

 Scientific Evidence

-- Ünver & Orğan (2023): Significant reductions in foot, leg and back discomfort.
+- Ünver & Orğan (2023, Applied Ergonomics): Significant reductions in foot, leg and back discomfort.

-- King (2002): Mats outperformed shoe insoles for fatigue reduction.
+- King (2002, Applied Ergonomics): Mats outperformed shoe insoles for fatigue reduction.

-- Speed et al. (2018): Systematic review supports use of mats for reducing MSD risk factors.
+- Speed et al. (2018, Systematic Review): Supported mats for reducing MSD risk factors.

 For a full breakdown of how anti-fatigue mats prevent MSDs, read: Do Anti-Fatigue Mats Really Prevent Musculoskeletal Disorders?
 The Science Explained.